Business Administration Certificate

 What makes us different?

 Our programs uniquely prepare students by allocating more instructional hours for the application of concepts that the big schools simply don't have time for.
-This program is offered face-to-face at the Cold Lake and Lac La Biche Campuses.
 Our small class sizes, individual attention, and additional instructional hours, all contribute to student success and employability post-graduation.
+This program is currently being delivered via blended delivery.

 Keally McDermott - Success Story